cluoma/MiniHTTP/README.md

 #MiniHTTP

-A simple webserver that implements only basic HTTP.
-Processes are forked to handle requests GET or POST request.
+A simple webserver that implements a subset of HTTP/1.1.
+Processes are forked to handle GET or POST request.
 Also has not-fully-implemented CGI support.

 ### Arguments

 __-p [PORT]__ port number
 __-d [DOCROOT]__ directory where files will be served from
 __-b [BACKLOG]__ backlog for accept()
-__-l [LOGFILE]__ a path to a FILE that minihttp can write logs to
+__-l [LOGFILE]__ a path to a FILE that minihttp can write logs to, file will be created if none exists
- - logs are of the form "<method>,<requested file>,<GMT time>"
+ - logs are of the form "\<method\>,\<requested file\>,\<GMT time\>"
 __-a__ run as a daemon